 What happens after an EMG?

 After the test, the electrodes will be removed.
-You may be given pain medicine and
+You may be given pain medicine.
+Warm

-warm compresses may be applied to the affected area immediately after the test.
+compresses may be put on the affected area right after the test.

-Some muscle soreness may persist for a day or so after the test.
+Some muscle soreness may last for a day or so after the test.
 Tell your healthcare

-provider if you have increasing pain, tenderness, swelling, or pus at the needle insertion
+provider if you have any of the symptoms at the needle insertion sites:

-Your healthcare provider may give you other instructions after the test, depending
+Your healthcare provider may give you other directions after the test, based on your